How a Bear Became a Book cover art

 About this listen

-Celebrate the 100th anniversary of Winnie-the-Pooh with this gorgeous picture book about the creation of the World's Most Famous Bear!
+Celebrate the 100th anniversary of Winnie-the-Pooh with this lovely audiobook about the creation of the World's Most Famous Bear!
+How a Bear Became a Book features music and special effects.
+Listen along and enjoy the fun!

 In 1926, the very first Winnie-the-Pooh book was published.
 One hundred years later, generations of kids have grown up in the Hundred Acre Wood.

-Textually delightful and visually stunning, this is a picture book about the making of picture books, but it is also a masterful exploration of ideas, storytelling, collaboration, art, and most importantly, honey.
+This audiobook about the making of picture books is also a masterful exploration of ideas, storytelling, collaboration, art, and most importantly, honey.

 In the spirit of reconciliation, Audible acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respect to their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.